-“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (Jn 3:16).
+- There is no other love comparable to the love God portrayed when he sent Jesus.“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (Jn 3:16).
 Think about the love demonstrated through Jesus’ death–God sent Jesus to die for us, who aren’t always as grateful as we ought to be, who don’t always do what we know is right, who don’t always seize every opportunity for good.

-“If we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin” (1 Jn 1:7).
+- There is salvation from every sin available only through Jesus.“If we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin” (1 Jn 1:7).
 There is nothing for which God cannot forgive as long as we walk in the light.

-“Since by man came death, by Man also came the resurrection of the dead.
+- There need be no dread of death because of Jesus.“Since by man came death, by Man also came the resurrection of the dead.
 For as in Adam all die, even so in Christ all shall be made alive” (1 Cor 15:21-22).
 Even though these bodies are going to go to a grave because of Adam’s sin, they will be raised to life eternal because of Jesus’ gift!

 Do we really pause, like Anna, to thank God for the gift of his Son?